test-design-org/general-predicate-testing/README.md

 Visit [Nx Cloud](https://nx.app/) to learn more.

 ## Development
+### Nx Commands
+Test all

+    nx run-many --all --target=test --parallel

 ### Parsing
 We use [ohm-js](https://ohmjs.org/docs/intro) for parsing.
 Check out the documentation and the online debugger they have.